lightvector/KataGo/README.md

     value52-140-100p-fpu20(nogpool): 107.2  75cf (  97.2, 117.2)  95cf (  89.2, 125.2)  (673.0 win, 913.0 loss)
     value45-140-100p-fpu20(nogpool):  88.3  75cf (  77.3,  99.3)  95cf (  67.3, 108.3)  (512.0 win, 774.0 loss)

 The "value45" and "value52" nets are two identical independent training runs, trained for 140M samples on LZ105-LZ142 and ELF games.
 Both are identical to "value33" except that the residual blocks that contain global pooling and the global pooling structure in the policy net have been removed, and in the case of the residual blocks, replaced with normal residual blocks.

 As expected, global pooling appears to provide a modest but clear strength gain compared to not having it.
-On the side, as before, separate performance testing indicated that there was essentially no performance to including the global pooling (the cost of pooling is minimal compared to convolution, and in this implementation the pooling channels actually replace some of the regular channels rather than being an addition to them).
+Also as expected, separate performance testing indicated that there was very little performance cost to including the global pooling (the cost of pooling is minimal compared to convolution, and in this implementation the pooling channels actually replace some of the regular channels rather than being an addition to them).
 So this seems to be just a pure strength gain for the neural net.

 ## Wide Low-Rank Residual Blocks (Feb 2018)